100 Books All Designers Should Know / 100 Bücher, die alle Designer kennen sollten

 Since I expected few other UX professionals to be included in the book and still fewer user-centered design book recommendations, I took the opportunity to stress the importance of a user-centric approach in my brief contribution.

 The bright yellow background and bold red ‘Coffee Pot for Masochists’ illustration on the cover of Norman’s revised and expanded classic text, The Design of Everyday Things, regularly acts as a signpost for me.
 Often seen out of the corner of my eye -catching and commanding my attention- it is a reminder.
 The user is calling, asking to be acknowledged.
 As our digital space expands and integrates with our physical world, user-centered design gains prominence and momentum.

 What we can learn from the user should validate every detail of our designs and inspire us to relentlessly push through the mire of emotions, biases, needs and wants, and compel us to seek out the very root of the issue at hand.

 Fortunately, Norman offers a practical mix of cognitive psychology, user centered design and business insight; all presented in a friendly, accessible way with real world examples.
 He is a potent companion for the future and an ever present reminder to focus on what’s important.

-The book brings to light those universal properties.
-In the end, it was the broad range of books selected paired with unique personal insights that set this publication apart.
+100 Books Every Designer Should Know brings to light those universal properties.
+In the end, it is the broad range of books selected paired with unique personal insights that set the publication apart.

-I am truly humbled to have been a part of it and had my contribution included among such renowned and accomplished designers as Ruedi Baur, Saskia Diez, Naoto Fukasawa, Steven Heller, Fons Hickman, Ross Lovegrove, Ingo Maurer, Mike Meiré, Stefan Sagmeister, Inga Sempé, and so many more.
+I am truly humbled to have been a part of the project and had my contribution included among such renowned and accomplished designers as Ruedi Baur, Saskia Diez, Naoto Fukasawa, Steven Heller, Fons Hickman, Ross Lovegrove, Ingo Maurer, Mike Meiré, Stefan Sagmeister, Inga Sempé, and so many more.

 100 Bücher, die alle Designer kennen sollten (Text in German)